openwebdocs/owd-website/pages/content/posts/complete-interop-features/index.md

 ![The three logos of HTML5, CSS3, and JS](logos.png)

 The combination of scarcity of resources and the high-speed development of the web platform led to the original gaps staying open.
 Some mitigating actions were taken, like listing every method and property for each interface.
-However,there was still a large gap (more than 1000 missing pages).
+However, there was still a large gap of more than 1000 missing pages.

 Today's gaps mostly fall into three categories: